NFL DFS picks, Cowboys vs. Lions: Daily Fantasy football lineup advice for 'Thursday Night Football'

-NFL DFS, Cowboys vs. Lions: Top daily Fantasy picks, lineup advice for 'Thursday Night Football'
+NFL DFS, Cowboys vs. Lions: Top daily Fantasy picks, lineup advice, stacks for 'Thursday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for Dallas vs. Detroit on 'Thursday Night Football'